fll-pigeons/gamechangers/docs/gyro_pid.md

 while (robot.distance() < Td):
    print("distance: " + str(robot.distance()))
    error = gyro_sensor.angle()
-   correction = error * -1  # want robot to travel in opposite direction of angle error Turn = Kp * correction                  # the "P term", how much we want to change the motors' power powerA = ((Tp + Turn) / top_speed) * 100    # the power level for the A motor, converted to dc range of -100 to 100 powerB = ((Tp - Turn) / top_speed) * 100    # the power level for the B motor
+   Turn = Kp * error * -1                  # the "P term", how much we want to change the motors' power powerA = ((Tp + Turn) / top_speed) * 100    # the power level for the A motor, converted to dc range of -100 to 100
+   powerB = ((Tp - Turn) / top_speed) * 100    # the power level for the B motor
    print("error " + str(error) + "; turn " + str(Turn) + "; powerA " + str(powerA) + "; powerB " + str(powerB))